-The 2012-13 season marks the second for Joe Silvers as a member of UND's track and field coaching staff.
+The 2013-14 season marks the third for Joe Silvers as a member of UND's track and field coaching staff.
 Silvers coaches the men's and women's multi and jumping events.

-Silvers helped guide UND's track and field program to new heights in his first season, mentoring four Great West Conference individual champions: Taylor Brett (indoor and outdoor pole vault), Matthew Harris (outdoor pole vault) and Mikaela Hirst (outdoor triple jump).
+Silvers helped guide UND's track and field program to new heights in 2011-12, his first season at UND, coaching four Great West Conference individual champions: Taylor Brett (indoor and outdoor pole vault), Matthew Harris (outdoor pole vault) and Mikaela Hirst (outdoor triple jump).

 Those individual titles were among the 13 GWC All-Conference performances by Silvers' student-athletes in 2011-12.

 Silvers came to UND after spending the previous two seasons as an assistant coach at Idaho State, where he worked primarily with ISU's multi-event student-athletes.
 One of those student-athletes, Justin Critser, qualified for the 2010 USA Junior Outdoor Track and Field Championship.

 Before beginning his coaching career in 2009, Silvers was a pole vaulter and decathlete at Idaho State from 2004-09.

 A two-time letterwinner at ISU, Silvers was a member of the Bengals' Big Sky Conference championship team in 2006 and was the 2009 Idaho Cup pole vault champion.

 Silvers graduated from ISU in 2009 with a bachelor's degree in sports management and a minor in coaching.
 He received his master's degree in athletic administration from ISU in 2010 and is considering pursuing a degree in sport psychology.